 A judicial foreclosure often takes longer—a lot longer—than a nonjudicial one.
 A judicial foreclosure also gives you a ready-made opportunity to oppose the foreclosure and assures that your home won’t be lost to foreclosure unless a judge signs off on it.
 Judicial oversight is an important protection against illegal tactics by the foreclosing party.

 Foreclosure by Possession

-In Maine, Massachusetts, New Hampshire, and Rhode Island, an arcane procedure called foreclosure by possession lets the lender take possession of a house by “peaceful entry.”
-Except for Maine (which provides for judicial foreclosure), these states allow nonjudicial foreclosure, too.
+In Massachusetts, New Hampshire, and Rhode Island, an arcane procedure called foreclosure by possession lets the lender take possession of a house by “peaceful entry.”
 Because of legal uncertainties regarding title and what constitutes peaceful entry, these laws are not used very often, if ever.
 If you live in one of these states, you should ask a HUD-approved housing counselor (see our article on using a HUD-approved housing counselor) whether this method of foreclosure is used in your area.
 Also check your state’s page in our Summary of State Foreclosure Laws.